Xi hails 'success' of Hong Kong vote when meeting with Carrie Lam - ExBulletin

 The first public vote under the new order took place on Sunday for the city’s legislature, with a historic low turnout recorded.

-Despite only 30 percent of the voters, Lam appears to have received support from the central government during a three-day visit to Beijing this week.
+Despite only 30 percent of the vote, Lam was backed by the central government during a three-day visit to Beijing this week.

 Beijing “fully affirms” the work of the Lam administration, Xi told the chief executive of the territory in his opening remarks at a meeting broadcast by broadcaster RTHK and other Hong Kong television stations .

-The situation “is continually evolving for the better,” Xi said, adding that the weekend’s vote was “held successfully” as part of Beijing’s changes to Hong Kong’s electoral system.
+The situation “was developing for the better,” Xi said, adding that the weekend’s vote was “held successfully” as part of Beijing’s changes to Hong Kong’s electoral system.

-Xi told Lam that the Hong Kong government had taken “firm steps to advance democratic development in Hong Kong in accordance with the real situation,” according to RTHK footage.
+Commending the Hong Kong government for “resolutely implementing” the security law, Xi told Lam that the Hong Kong government has taken “firm steps to advance democratic development in Hong Kong in accordance with the situation. real “, according to RTHK footage.

-The Hong Kong government had “resolutely implemented” the National Security Law, “lawfully ended chaos and disorder, restored what is just, and protected the authority and dignity of the rule of law. “.

-“The democratic right of our compatriots in Hong Kong to be masters of their own homes has been realized,” Xi said, adding that the principle of “the patriots ruling Hong Kong” has been implemented.

 Sources